Steve Francis: Houston Rockets (1999–2004)

 Francis was selected second in the 1999 NBA draft by the Vancouver Grizzlies.
 In the lead up to the draft, Francis had visited Chicago and Charlotte – holders of the first and third picks – while refusing to visit Vancouver.
 He publicly announced that he did not want to play for the Grizzlies, citing the distance from his Maryland home, taxes, endorsements, and God's will.
-Heavily criticized for his antics, especially in Vancouver, he relented and briefly considered joining the Grizzlies before contentious negotiations and a rude question posed by a ticket counter agent at Vancouver International Airport convinced Francis that he needed to go elsewhere.
+Heavily criticized for his antics, especially in Vancouver, he relented and briefly considered joining the Grizzlies before contentious negotiations and a prejudiced question posed by a ticket counter agent at Vancouver International Airport convinced Francis that he needed to go elsewhere.

 Francis got his wish, being traded before the 1999–2000 season began to the Houston Rockets in a three-team, 11-player deal that brought Michael Dickerson, Othella Harrington, Antoine Carr and Brent Price, plus first- and second-round picks to the Grizzlies.
 It was the largest trade in NBA history at that time (in terms of the number of players and picks involved).

 Though Francis shared Rookie of the Year honors with Elton Brand and finished as runner-up to Vince Carter in the 2000 Slam Dunk Contest, the Rockets finished the season with a 34–48 record.

 The next season, the Rockets improved to 45–37 but still missed the playoffs.
 In his third season, Francis was chosen by fans to start the 2002 NBA All-Star Game, but ended up playing only 55 games due to a foot injury and recurring Ménière's-induced migraines.
 As a result, the Rockets posted a dismal 28–54 record, landing them into the lottery, where they selected 7'6" Chinese center Yao Ming with the first pick in the 2002 NBA Draft.
 Francis and Yao gelled their first season together, and were selected as 2003 NBA All-Star Game starters.
 Francis scored a career-high 44 points in a nationally televised home win against the Los Angeles Lakers on January 17, 2003.
 The team went 43–39, again missing the playoffs.